RSE-Sheffield/git-github-zero-to-hero/content/00-intro-to-version-control/01-what-is-version-control.en.md

 - Each revision is associated with a **timestamp** and the **person** making the change.

-- A &&new snapshot of a file is recorded** every time a change is made to it.
+- A **new snapshot of a file is recorded** every time a change is made to it.

 - Revisions can be **compared, restored**, and with some types of files, **merged**.